tftp-go-team/hooktftp/README.md

 ## Compiling from sources

-[Install Go][] (1.1 or later).
+[Install Go][] (1.1 or later), make sure you have git and bazaar too.
 Assuming you've successfully set up GOPATH and have GOPATH/bin on your path, simply:

     go get github.com/epeli/hooktftp